claudineinobrega/CloudWalk-Reports-System/README.md

 ## Description

 This project was made for the Software Engineer test of **CloudWalk**.
- Was developed in ruby language with use of Rspec for UnitTest and BDD and make use of OptionParser gem to generate a command line app.
+Was developed in Ruby language with use of Rspec for UnitTest and BDD and make use of OptionParser gem to generate a command line app.
-Was developed in ruby language with Rspec for UnitTest.

 ### How to run
 > $ cd path/to/project/cloudwalk_reports/ <br>